A Brief Review On Family Tree Maker 2017

 FTM’s core functions haven’t changed, and its user interface design (UI) hasn’t been altered significantly between versions 1 and 2010 concerning Mac and Windows.
 In a certain way, this can be a good thing as there’s nothing new to master; however, there are some negatives (more down).
 MacKiev has four significant improvements that I’ll discuss in order:

 - Colour code using

 The integration of FamilySearch, one of the most well-known genealogical record services, would be advantageous when it functions as it is integrated into conjunction with Ancestry.
 Using the clipping tool on the web in earlier versions of FTM, you can combine information from FamilySearch and other sites, but merging and searching using FamilySearch is similar.
 However, it is not the same Ancestry.

-The Source Citations of FamilySearch contain a few issues: The Source Citation to be used is highly extended.
+The Source Citations of FamilySearch contain a few issues: The source citation is highly extended.

-- Instead of one citation for each FamilySearch record, several references are added each to FamilySearch in addition to one for every citation on FamilySearch.
+- Instead of one citation for each FamilySearch record, several references are added to FamilySearch and one for every source on FamilySearch.

 The citation must only be one formatted source to create a FamilySearch entry.
 Below is an example was taken in Elizabeth Shown Mills’ Evidence explained: